 Interactive Dance Lecture Series

-Wrote for the British Library Literature Project, South China Morning Post, Christian Science Monitor, Tatler, Gramophone, Modern Painters, Strings, Opera Now, and others; wrote International Piano’s bi-monthly "Letter from China" (2009-2011), and am a regular contributor to The Strad.
+· Articles—Freelance Contributor: Wrote for the British Library Literature Project, South China Morning Post, Christian Science Monitor, Tatler, Gramophone, Modern Painters, Strings, Opera Now, and others; wrote International Piano’s bi-monthly ‘Letter from China’ (2009-2011), and am regular contributor to The Strad.

-Currently enrolled in professional copyediting certificate course offering intensive training in grammar, copyediting, and substantive editing.
-Have completed three of four courses.
+Completed four-course professional copyediting certificate program offering intensive training in grammar, copyediting, and substantive editing.

 State University of New York at Buffalo

-University distinctions include honors program, dean’s list, outstanding student citation in political science, and model EU commissioner (Spain) in seminar held in Luxembourg.
-Served as education director and then internal affairs director for Community Action Corps, a volunteer group and the university's second-largest student organization.
+University distinctions: honors program, dean’s list, outstanding student citation in political science, and model EU commissioner (Spain) in seminar held in Luxembourg.
+Served as education director and internal affairs director for the 500-member volunteer organization Community Action Corps.

-- First Prize for Opinion / Essay: Long Island Press Club Society of Professional Journalists Award, Jun.
-2005
+· Long Island Press Club Society of Professional Journalists Award

-- Third Prize for Non-Fiction : WIWA Whidbey Island Writers Conference Benefactors’ Award, May 2005
+· WIWA Whidbey Island Writers Conference Benefactors’ Award